Table of contents: Removal ↓ Disassembly ↓ Inspection and defect detection of… ↓ Assembly ↓ Installation ↓

 - 11 - air release valve

-1. Set the car to the parking brake.
+1. Set the vehicle to the parking brake.

-2. Install support bars under the rear wheels.
+2. Install support blocks under the rear wheels.

-4. Raise and support the front of the vehicle.
+4. Raise the front of the vehicle and place it on supports.

-6. Unscrew the fastening nut, disconnect the brake hoses and plug the hole in the brake hose remaining on the car.
+6. Unscrew the fastening nut, disconnect the brake hoses and plug the hole of the brake hose remaining on the car.

-7. Loosen the two guide pins (see fig. Teves brake caliper), having previously removed the dirt-proof caps, and remove the bracket body.
+7. Unscrew the two guide pins (see Fig. Brake caliper from Teves), having first removed the dirt-protective caps, and remove the bracket body.

 Disassembly

-1. Remove protective cover (see fig. Teves brake caliper) piston.
-Clamp the clamp body in a vice with soft metal jaws.
-Remove the piston from the cylinder by supplying compressed air through the brake hose fitting and holding the piston by hand or by placing a piece of wood on it.
+1. Remove the protective cover (see fig. Brake caliper from Teves) piston.
+Clamp the body of the caliper in a vice with soft metal jaw pads.
+Remove the piston from the cylinder by supplying compressed air through the brake hose nipple and holding the piston with your hand or placing a wooden strip underneath.

-2. Remove the O-ring from the cylinder using a wooden spatula.
-The use of metal objects is not recommended, as this can damage the cylinder groove under the sealing ring.
+2. Remove the sealing ring from the cylinder using a wooden spatula.
+Using metal objects is not recommended, as this may damage the groove in the cylinder for the sealing ring.

 3. Unscrew the bleed valve.